 Before diving into marketing strategy, it’s important to understand how podcasting fits into the bigger picture of digital content and digital distribution.

 Roughly 67 million people listen to podcasts at least once a month.
-Demographically, these listeners are young, …
+Demographically, these listeners are young, male, …